gritzko/swarm-ron-docs/README.md

 On top of the log, replicas can run versioned data structures formally described as [Replicated Data Types](rdt.md).
 The main focus is on op-based [CmRDTs](crdt.md#CmRDT).
 Swarm can support other constructs as well, such as state-based [CvRDT](crdt.md), logged asynchronous RPC and others, even [crypto coins](coin.md).

-An RDT replica can be described in the terms of the [state machine replication][smr] model.
+An RDT object can be described in the terms of the [state machine replication][smr] model: an *object* has a *state* mutated by inputs (*ops*).
+Those ops get delivered to every object's replica, so eventually their states converge.
 Swarm only uses data types that converge despite some possible reordering of concurrent operations (i.e. concurrent ops must commute).

 On the top of the RDT layer, there is a language-specific idiomatic API that hides all the op/state/metadata internals from the developer.